≡ Menu

 Taste of the Wild, Canine Formula

 The natural dog food also contains added vitamins and minerals.
-Free of grains, this kibble is easily digestible and is sprinkled with probiotics that help maintain gut health.
+Free of grains, this kibble is easily digestible and sprinkled with probiotics that help maintain gut health.

 Let’s take a peek at the macros…